Institut de Physique du Globe de Paris

 French active volcanoes monitored by the IPGP

-staff members (researchers, engineers, technicians, administrative staff, post-docs and PhD candidates)
+members of staff approximately (researchers, engineers, technicians, administrative staff, post-docs and PhD candidates)

 1